 He first heard of Glenmary, he says, from a friend who was studying in Rome.
 To him, being a Glenmary missioner means being called to evangelize other peoples and learn from other cultures.
 Ambrose says that Glenmary's charism inspires him—especially its ministry to the spiritually and materially poor in rural mission areas.

-He says that Tangaza College is "a friendly environment that is very conducive to learning" and that the past year prepared him well for his future studies.
-At the same time, he is glad to be here in this country with his formation directors, other Glenmary members and fellow students.
+He says that Tangaza College was "a friendly environment that was very conducive to learning" and that his year there prepared him well for his future studies.
+At the same time, he was glad to finally reach this country to be with his formation directors, other Glenmary members and fellow students.

-On Ambrose and Godfrey's first weekend after coming to America, Father Vic Subb, one of Glenmary's formation directors, took them to visit three Glenmary locations in eastern Kentucky: the Glenmary Group Volunteer Program (Glenmary Farm) and the Grayson and Vanceburg missions.
+On Ambrose's first weekend after coming to America, Father Vic Subb, one of Glenmary's formation directors, took him to visit three Glenmary locations in eastern Kentucky: the Glenmary Group Volunteer Program (Glenmary Farm) and the Grayson and Vanceburg missions.

-After an initial two-week orientation to Glenmary and American culture in mid-August, Ambrose and Godfrey will be joining other Glenmary students this fall at St. Meinrad Seminary in Indiana and began living at Glenmary's nearby House of Studies with Glenmarian directors and fellow Glenmary students.
+After an initial two-week orientation to Glenmary and American culture in mid-August, Ambrose joined other Glenmary students in fall 2011 at St. Meinrad Seminary in Indiana and began living at Glenmary's nearby House of Studies with Glenmarian directors and fellow Glenmary students.

-Ambrose says he is eager "for things to unfold in the future."
+He says he is "eager for things to unfold in the future."
 He is looking forward to becoming a Glenmary priest so he can "share the love and joy of Christ through his word and sacraments and follow the charism of Glenmary."